Decatur and Huntsville Bankruptcy Questions and Answers

 What is the difference in a Chapter 7 and Chapter 13 bankruptcy?

 A Chapter 7 bankruptcy, sometimes called Liquidation or “Straight Bankruptcy,” allows most debt to be eliminated in approximately a four-to-five-month period.
-The major benefit of a chapter 7 is to “discharge” or get rid of unsecured debt such as credit cards and medical bills.
+The major benefit of chapter 7 is to “discharge” or get rid of unsecured debt such as credit cards and medical bills.
 Some debts cannot be discharged in a Chapter 7 bankruptcy.
-Some examples of debts that cannot be discharged under a Chapter 7 bankruptcy are alimony, child support, student loans and tax debts.
+Some examples of debts that cannot be discharged under a Chapter 7 bankruptcy are alimony, child support, student loans, and tax debts.
 A Chapter 13 bankruptcy involves a repayment of some or all of your debt through the office of a bankruptcy trustee over a period up to five years.
 All types of debts may be paid in a Chapter 13 bankruptcy.
 You must ultimately decide for yourself whether filing bankruptcy is the proper action to take, and if so, which Chapter is better for you.

 Some of the factors to consider are as follows: